colinfox-compbayes/MCMC-short-course/README.md

 # MCMC Short Course

 Welcome to the materials for the Markov Chain Monte Carlo (MCMC) boot-camp: "BLOKKURS on Computing MCMC for Inverse Problems".
-This repository contains the course notes and computational exercises presented in the course, plus solutions.
+This repository contains the course notes and computational exercises, plus solutions.
 (Credit: solutions by Colin Fox (plain Python or old MatLab), or nice Python from Feb 2026 by Hannah Srzich or Stella Srzich)

 ## 📚 Course Overview